awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="acm-1-remediation"></a>

-ACM provides managed renewal for your Amazon issued SSL/TLS certificates\.
-This includes both public and private certificates issued by using ACM\.
-If possible, ACM renews your certificates automatically with no action required from you\.
-A certificate is eligible for renewal if it is associated with another AWS service, such as Elastic Load Balancing or Amazon CloudFront\.
-It can also be renewed if it has been exported since being issued or last renewed\.

-If ACM cannot automatically validate one or more domain names in a certificate, ACM notifies the domain owner that the domain must be validated manually\.
-A domain can require manual validation for the following reasons\.
-+ ACM cannot establish an HTTPS connection with the domain\.
-+ The certificate that is returned in the response to the HTTPS requests does not match the one that ACM is renewing\.

-When a certificate is 45 days from expiration and one or more domain names in the certificate requires manual validation, ACM notifies the domain owner:

-**By email \(for email\-validated certificates\)**
+ACM provides managed renewal for your Amazon\-issued SSL/TLS certificates\.
+This means that ACM either renews your certificates automatically \(if you use DNS validation\), or it sends you email notices when the certificate expiration approaches\.
+These services are provided for both public and private ACM certificates\.

+**For domains validated by email**
-If the certificate was last validated by email, ACM sends to the domain owner an email for each domain name that requires manual validation\.
-To ensure that this email can be received, the domain owner must correctly configure email for each domain\.
+When a certificate is 45 days from expiration, ACM sends to the domain owner an email for each domain name\.
+To validate the domains and complete the renewal, you must respond to the email notifications\.
-For more information, see [\(Optional\) Configure email for your domain](https://docs.aws.amazon.com/acm/latest/userguide/setup-email.html)\.
-The email contains a link that performs the validation\.
-This link expires after 72 hours\.
-If necessary, you can use the ACM console, AWS CLI, or API to request that ACM resend the domain validation email\.
-For more information, see [Request a domain validation email for certificate renewal](https://docs.aws.amazon.com/acm/latest/userguide/request-domain-validation-email-for-renewal.html)\.
-Email\-validated certificates are automatically renewed up to 825 days after their last manual validation date\.
-After 825 days, to proceed with the renewal, the domain owner or an authorized representative must manually revalidate ownership of the domain\.
-To avoid this issue, Security Hub recommends that you create a new certificate and use DNS validation if possible\.
-If they are properly configured, DNS\-validated certificates are revalidated indefinitely\.

-**By notification in your AWS Personal Health Dashboard**
+For more information, see [Renewal for domains validated by email](https://docs.aws.amazon.com/acm/latest/userguide/email-renewal-validation.html) in the *AWS Certificate Manager User Guide*\.

+**For domains validated by DNS**
+ACM automatically renews certificates that use DNS validation\.
+60 days before the expiration, ACM verifies that the certificate can be renewed\.
-ACM sends notifications to your AWS Personal Health Dashboard to notify you that one or more domain names in the certificate require validation before the certificate can be renewed\.
-ACM sends these notifications when your certificate is 45 days, 30 days, 15 days, 7 days, 3 days, and 1 day from expiration\.
-These notifications are informational only\.
+If it cannot validate a domain name, then ACM sends a notification that manual validation is required\.
+It sends these notifications 45 days, 30 days, 7 days, and 1 day before the expiration\.
+For more information, see [Renewal for domains validated by DNS](https://docs.aws.amazon.com/acm/latest/userguide/dns-renewal-validation.html) in the *AWS Certificate Manager User Guide*\.

 ## \[APIGateway\.1\] API Gateway REST and WebSocket API logging should be enabled<a name="fsbp-apigateway-1"></a>